IAHCSMM CRCST Practice Test – Chapter 17 Monitoring and Record Keeping for Sterile Processing

 • Chemical Indicators (CI): CIs change color to indicate exposure to the sterilization process.
 These are placed both outside (external) and inside (internal) the sterilization packages.

-• Biological Indicators (BI): BIs are essentially live bacterial spores placed in sterilizers to verify that the sterilization process kills even the most resistant microorganisms.
+• Biological Indicators (BI): BIs are essentially live bacterial spores placed in sterilizers to verify that sterilization kills even the most resistant microorganisms.